Kimi450/ubuntu_server/README.md

       - Give them `Manage Requests` and other permissions for ease where applicable
     - Go to `Settings -> Users` and give them all `Auto-Approve` and `Auto-Request` Permissions by default for ease.

+  - ##### Setup Immich
+    - Just follow onscreen instructions to create an account
+    - Setup the config as you please from there!

   - ##### Setup Ombi
     - One stop shop for Sonarr/Radarr/Lidarr requests
     - Get the API keys for Jellyfin, Sonarr and Radarr